Students and faculty model the importance of working together across disciplines.

 The wide field of natural science is a complex ecosystem.
 Just like a natural ecosystem, the different scientific disciplines cannot exist without each other.
 Scientists all depend on each other’s expertise to accomplish greater goals in science together.

 This is something science students learn firsthand every day at Ohio Northern University.
 Dr. Chris Spiese, associate professor of chemistry, and Dr. Kat Krynak, assistant professor of biology, have been a great example.

-This past summer, Spiese enlisted the help of sophomore Justin Kindle, a chemistry major from De Graff, Ohio, to work as an on-campus intern for the project.
+Spiese enlisted the help of then-sophomore Justin Kindle, a chemistry major from De Graff, Ohio, to work as an on-campus intern for the project.
 Kindle was drawn to pursuing this opportunity as a way of gaining practical experience in the lab, but what he took away from it was much loftier.

 Kindle’s research was multidimensional, as he studied aspects of both chemistry and biology.
 This overlap in subject matter included working in Krynak’s lab, as well as Spiese’s, for a portion of the internship.

 For the first four weeks, Kindle worked exclusively with Spiese studying the chemistry of the affected local waterways.
 For the next four weeks, he added a second dimension to the project by studying DNA extracts of microorganisms that are symbiotic with pill bugs at the test sites.

 Kindle spent hours poring over DNA extracts in Krynak’s lab.
 Although Krynak wasn’t directly involved in the research herself, she took an interest in the work Kindle was doing, in respect to her scientific focus on microbial organisms and wildlife.

 It was through Kindle that Krynak and Spiese, two faculty members in different scientific disciplines, became connected.
 They communicated about the project and Kindle’s involvement, ultimately coming to appreciate each other’s disciplines in contrast to their own scientific specialty.